-In this article, I will now give you valuable tips for the most sustainable dental care possible.
-Sustainably healthy and sustainably environmentally friendly!
+In this article, I would like to give you some valuable tips for sustainable dental care that you can easily implement.
 Let's go!

-Notice: This article is not a substitute for medical advice, but merely provides general information about the most sustainable dental care possible.
+Notice: This article is not a substitute for medical advice, but merely provides general information about dental care that is as environmentally friendly as possible.

 1. Use a toothbrush made of wood